cfw-guide/ios.cfw.guide/_pages/en_US/chart/ipad/firmware-selection-(ipad-pro-4).md

 ---
-title: Firmware Selection (iPhone 11)
+title: Firmware Selection (iPad Pro 4)
-permalink: /chart/firmware-selection-(iphone-11)
+permalink: /chart/firmware-selection-(ipad-pro-4)
-excerpt: Find out what jailbreaks you can use on your iPhone 11
+excerpt: Find out what jailbreaks you can use on your iPad Pro 12.9" 4th Generation or iPad Pro 11" 2nd Generation
 sidebar:
   nav: sidebar
-soc: A13 Bionic
+soc: A12Z Bionic
 ---

 ## Required Reading

-Different firmware versions will require different steps to jailbreak your iOS device.
+Different firmware versions will require different steps to jailbreak your iPadOS device.
 This page will help you find where to start.

-This page is compatible with the following devices:
-- iPhone 11
-- iPhone 11 Pro
-- iPhone 11 Pro Max
+Select the appropriate page for your version from the chart below.
+Note that the "from" and "to" fields are inclusive.
+This means that, for example, the "from 13.4 to 13.7" row includes version 13.4, version 13.7, and all versions in-between.

 Your device version can be found in the Settings application in `General` -> `About`.